 People must be free to think and act, subject only to limits imposed by the common interests.
 Where the limits are must also be determined by trial and error.

 One must wonder how many innocent people would need their freedom to think and act revoked before society determines those limits.
-For over a decade, in the common interest of vanquishing corruption, Romania has tried and erred, and has yet to find those limits.
+For over a decade, in the common interest of vanquishing corruption, Romania tried and erred, and, arguably, has yet to find those limits.

 During the 2014 European Parliamentary (EP) elections, Soros’s Open Society Initiative for Europe (OSIFE) gave roughly $5.7 million to organizations to oppose candidates that favored nation-state sovereignty over a more centralized European Union.
 But, of course, OSIFE couched it in terms of opposing “hate speech” and amplifying the demands of the marginalized.